jstiltner/Mellifera-app/README.md

 <h3 align="center">Mellifera</h3>

   <p align="center">
-    A CRUD application built on the MERN stack, gentrified by LLM interfaces, bedazzled by ML.
+    A CRUD application built on the MERN stack, enhanced with LLM interfaces and ML capabilities.
     <br />
     <a href="https://github.com/jstiltner/Mellifera-app"><strong>Explore the docs »</strong></a>
     <br />